heyitshenrylin/ArduinoCostCalculator/README.md

 A string search was tested but it wasn't any faster and it complicated things a lot, plus isn't modular

 Google API is limited to 100 searches a day.
+CSE is limited to 10,000 searches a day.

 ## Project Goals